olapeterola/Stat_NZ_research/README.md

 - **Income redistribution**: What role do taxes, subsidies, and transfers play in shifting saving capacity?
 - **Structural change**: Are observed patterns cyclical (temporary) or structural (persistent)?

 **41 of 44 questions are fully answered.** The three not answered (Q12, Q32, Q44) require additional data on household debt, total factor productivity, and three-measure GDP reconciliation  which are not included in the source files.
+All the research questions can be found in the notebook (`NZ_National_Accounts_Analysis.ipynb`).